legacy-vault/php-scripts/README.md

 # php-scripts
-Scripts in PHP programming Language
+Some Scripts written in PHP programming Language.